 To meet HIPAA regulations, all HIPPA-compliant paper shredders must be designated High Security, which means they are NSA and DoD approved to produce "unreconstructible" paper segments.

-Hard Disk Destruction
+Hard Disk and Electronic Media Destruction

 There are hard disk "Destroyer" products available on the market that meet HIPPA regulations for data destruction compliance.